 6. Constructiveness and supportiveness – In the evaluation report, referees shall make sure to: (a) Explain the reasoning behind their criticisms, providing arguments and examples as necessary (in addition, it should be kept in mind that in case of rejection, authors may appeal based on contesting referees’ comments and looking for evidence that these comments were wrong); (b) Provide suggestions that could help the author improve the manuscript; and (c) Keep to neutral and courteous language.

-7. Recommendations – Referees shall conclude their evaluation report with one of the following four possible recommendations: (a) Acceptance (i.e. no revision is required); (b) Acceptance conditional to minor revision (i.e. upon receipt, the revised article will be checked by the editor, with the assistance of the referees if needed); (c) Major revision (i.e. the author has to resubmit the revised paper along with a point by point response.
-The revised paper will be sent back to the referees for reassessment before a final decision is made); or (d) Rejection.
+7. Recommendations – Referees shall conclude their evaluation report with one of the following five possible recommendations: (a) Acceptance (i.e., no revision is required); (b) or (c) Acceptance conditional to minor or substantial revision, along with a point by point response (i.e., upon receipt, the revised article will be checked by the editor, with the assistance of the referees if needed); (d) Invitation to resubmit the paper after in-depth revision, along with a point by point response (the revised paper will be sent back to the referees for reassessment before a final decision is made); or (e) Rejection.

 8. Private report to editor – The referee may also draft an additional separate comment specifically addressed to the editor, which will not be disclosed to the author.